Hooray for Women

 Pages: 140 pp / 185 x 240mm

 THE BIRTH OF KNOWLEDGE THAT AMAZED THE WORLD!

 What do the great thinkers who changed the world have in common?
-It was their endless active thinking that created and shaped knowledge.
-Thinkers who expanded the range of thought and discovered truth!
-Nine great figures tell us the nine steps to enhance your thinking skills, along with fun episodes.
+It was their endless active thinking that created and shaped their knowledge.
+These thinkers who expanded the range of their thoughts were able to discover new truths!
+Nine great figures tell us the nine steps to enhance your thinking skills, alongside fun episodes.

 Application-Archimedes, Finding Your Own Method-Gauss, Passion for Study-Henri Moissan, Concentration-Madam Curie, Thinking Skills-Einstein, the Power of Debate-Niels Bohr, Enthusiasm-Richard Feynman, Confidence-Stephen Hawking, and finally, the Power of Reading-Bill Gates.
-After these great figures' stories are included specific rules of practice and a "Secret Key" section for self-evaluation in order to step up your level of thinking.
+After the stories of these great figures, the books also feature specific rules of practice and a "Secret Key" section for self-evaluation in order to step up your level of thinking.